-2024 Niriqatiginnga Fall Knowledge Sharing Symposium
+2024 Fall Knowledge Sharing Symposium

 Building on our first pilot project, the next iteration of Niriqatiginnga, as a not-for-profit organization, will explore enhancing and expanding skills development and training opportunities.
 In this project, emerging and aspiring food sector entrepreneurs will learn to create, market and sell a food product, while exploring opportunities for cultural and food sector entrepreneurship.